John Illsley: Early life

-David Knopfler was keen to start a band and approached his roommate.
-Illsley already played bass guitar and had the same interest.
-Convinced that they could make a go of it, with David's brother Mark as lead guitarist and vocalist, David playing rhythm guitar, Illsley on bass, and Pick Withers, a friend, as drummer, the four set about forming a band, eventually named Dire Straits which according to rumour is because they gave up their day jobs and were in financial "dire straits" by the time their band became popular.
+David Knopfler was keen to start a band and Illsley played bass guitar and had the same musical interests.
+Convinced that they could make a success of it, with David's brother Mark as lead guitarist and vocalist, David playing rhythm guitar, Illsley on bass and a friend, Pick Withers, as drummer, the four formed a band, eventually named Dire Straits which according to rumour is because they gave up their day jobs and were in financial "dire straits" by the time their band became popular.
 However, David Knopfler denies this on his personal website: "The notion that the band were literally in dire straits is largely retrospective myth making and not really factually supportable.
 We all had day jobs until we got a whacking big advance from Polygram."
 In contrast, Illsley himself said,"We were living on next to nothing and weren't even able to pay the gas bill."
 He added that they "weren't called Dire Straits for nothing".

 Dire Straits

 As well as playing bass on all the Dire Straits recordings, Illsley also contributed backing vocals, with David Knopfler, and both harmonized to Mark's lead vocals and guitar in concert, and on the band's first two studio albums, Dire Straits and Communiqué.

-During a period when most major labels expected bands to compose and record one to two albums per year, as well as tour to support them, tensions grew within the band between David Knopfler, and his elder brother Mark.
-Mark wrote nearly every song, was the frontman in the band, and had, in a short time, become a virtuoso on the guitar.
-During the recording sessions for their third project, Making Movies, the stress between the Knopfler brothers after nearly non-stop recording, touring, and publicity took its toll on the band, and David left the band over creative differences with his brother, who had assumed the role of "de facto" leader.
+During a period when most major labels expected bands to compose and record one to two albums per year, as well as tour to support them, tensions grew between David Knopfler and his elder brother Mark.
+Mark wrote nearly every song, was the frontman, and had, in a short time, become a virtuoso on the guitar.
+During the recording sessions for their third project, Making Movies, David left the band over creative differences with his brother, who had assumed the role of leader.

-The band hired Hal Lindes to replace David, who stayed with the band for five years, and keyboards were also added when Alan Clark joined the band in 1980.
-Although the band's lineup continued to change, Illsley remained in his role as bassist, and provided the harmony and backing vocals with the other bandmates.
-Throughout it all, Illsley and Mark Knopfler were the only founding members to remain in the lineup of Dire Straits right through from 1977 until the group's dissolution in 1995.
-Illsley unsuccessfully tried to persuade Mark Knopfler to reform the group in October 2008.
-In his November 2021 autobiography My Life in Dire Straits, Illsley confirms that Knopfler has no interest in reforming Dire Straits.
+The band hired Hal Lindes to replace David, who stayed with the band for five years, and keyboards were added when Alan Clark joined the band in 1980.
+Illsley and Mark Knopfler were the only founding members to remain in Dire Straits until the group's dissolution in 1995.
+Illsley unsuccessfully tried to persuade Mark Knopfler to reform the group.
+In his November 2021 autobiography My Life in Dire Straits, Illsley confirms that Knopfler had no interest in reforming Dire Straits.